Studying an MSc in Finance at York means you will have access to exceptional teaching and facilities.

 You'll develop a range of transferable skills during the course, including:

-You should have at least a 2:1 degree from a UK university in economics or a related subject.
-We also consider mathematics, computing, engineering or the sciences.
+You should have at least an upper second class honours degree (or equivalent qualification from outside the UK), in Economics or a related subject.
+You may also be considered if your degree is in Mathematics, Computing, Engineering or a Science subject.
 However, you'll need to have a strong background in elements of mathematical training, including statistics or econometrics.

 If your first degree was awarded by an institution outside the UK, see our country-specific information.